 How to Stage an Entryway or FoyerAug 29, 2023

-Real estate agents or homeowners may be tempted to overlook the home’s entry (entrance hall or foyer) and focus instead on staging larger spaces like the living room or primary suite.
+When preparing a home for sale, the home’s entry (entrance hall or foyer) is often overlooked, with the focus instead being on larger spaces like the living room or primary suite.

-However, professionally trained home stagers understand that buyers form an opinion of the home in the first 15 seconds – and the entry is the first space they see.
+However, professionally trained home stagers and real estate agents understand that buyers form an opinion of the home in the first 15 seconds – and the entry is the first space they see.

 This initial assessment colors the buyer's opinion of the whole home and frames their interpretation of whatever comes next.